-Navigating the Paradox of Non Profit Branding
+Navigating the Paradox of Nonprofit Branding

-This article originally appeared in AdWeek.
+A version of this article originally appeared in AdWeek.

 Conspicuous Branding: NYC Nonprofit Hospitals

-For-Profits Thinking Like Nonprofits: Prudential, Gucci, Nike
+For-Profits Thinking Like Nonprofits: Patagonia, Gucci, Nike

 Nonprofits Branding With Purpose: Charity Water, Doctors Without Borders, International Rescue Committee

-Charity Water is currently setting the new high-bar for nonprofit branding.
+Charity Water has set a high-bar for nonprofit branding.
 Their branding stands apart because it effectively communicates a problem the organization is trying to solve (universal access to clean water), the solution (well drilling and water purification systems), and your potential role in effecting that change (by donating or starting your own campaign).
 Sure, a key goal of Charity Water’s branding is to increase visibility and drive donations, but it is not the main goal.
 The primary goal is to get as many people clean water as possible by any means necessary.
 By owning that goal, and making that single-minded purpose the heart of its brand story, the organization has effectively solved the paradox facing nonprofit branding.
 Instead of running glossy ads or funneling donations into expensive campaigns, Charity Water partners with like-minded organizations, and simply communicates its progress and aims while building a powerful brand in the process.